Click a trail link below to sign up for a crew.

 I have some date ranges during which there will be backcountry crews in the Olympic National Park next summer.
 These will be made into live signup links once I nail down the locations - most likely early spring.

 ** The Wynoochee Pass trip cannot have stock support.
 I am hoping to locate the other two trips so that we can use packers.
 As always, the Tullers will pack us in and out.
-However, no location will be certain (except the Wynoochee Pass / Sundown Lake trip) until we see the result of winter's efforts.

 ** I made all of the trips 7 days for now as a place holder.
 Obviously, that might wiggle in one way or another by a day or two once we know the locations and the needs.